Qatar diplomatic crisis: Riyadh Summit 2017

 US President Donald Trump, King Salman of Saudi Arabia, and Egyptian President Abdel Fattah el-Sisi at the 2017 Riyadh Summit.
 The meeting is cited as one of the catalysts for the crisis.

-As part of the Riyadh Summit in late May 2017, many world leaders, including US President Donald Trump visited the region.
-Trump gave strong support for Saudi Arabia's efforts in fighting against states and groups allied with Iran and the Muslim Brotherhood, leading to an arms deal between the countries.
-Business Insider reported that "Elliott Broidy a top fundraiser for President Donald Trump; and George Nader, Broidy's business partner ... pushed for anti-Qatar policies at the highest levels of government, and expected large consulting contracts from Saudi Arabia and the UAE."
-Trump's support may have induced other Sunni states to fall in line with Saudi Arabia to take a stance against Qatar.
-Trump's public support for Saudi Arabia, according to The New York Times, emboldened the kingdom and sent a chill through other Gulf states, including Oman and Kuwait, for fear that any country that defies the Saudis or the United Arab Emirates could face ostracism as Qatar had.
-The Saudi-led move was at once an opportunity for the GCC partners and Egypt to punish their adversaries in Doha, to please their allies in Washington, and to remove attention from their own shortcomings and challenges.
+As part of the Riyadh Summit in late May 2017, many world leaders, including then-US President Donald Trump, visited the region.
+Trump gave strong support for Saudi Arabia's efforts in combating states and groups allied with Iran and the Muslim Brotherhood, leading to an arms deal between the countries.
+Business Insider reported that "Elliott Broidy, a top fundraiser for President Donald Trump, and George Nader, Broidy's business partner ... pushed for anti-Qatar policies at the highest levels of government, and expected large consulting contracts from Saudi Arabia and the UAE."
+Trump's support may have prompted other Sunni states to fall in line with Saudi Arabia and stand against Qatar.
+Trump's public support for Saudi Arabia, according to The New York Times, emboldened the kingdom and sent a chill through other Gulf states, including Oman and Kuwait, which might have feared that any country that defies the Saudis or the United Arab Emirates could face ostracism as Qatar did.
+The Saudi-led move was at once an opportunity for the GCC partners and Egypt to punish their adversaries in Doha, to please their allies in Washington, and to divert attention from their own shortcomings and challenges.